 OSHA

-In the U.S., OSHA requires that SDSs be available to employees for potentially harmful substances handled in the workplace under the Hazard Communication regulation.
+In the U.S., OSHA requires that SDSs be available to employees for potentially harmful substances handled in the workplace under the Hazard Communication regulation (29 CFR 1910.1200).
 The SDS is also required to be made available to local fire departments and local, state, territorial, federal, and tribal emergency planning officials under Section 311 of the Emergency Planning and Community Right-to-Know Act (EPCRA).

 Hazard Ratings